RWS/Hugging-Face-Transformers-Service/README.md

 - `GET /v1/model/directory`: Retrieves the current download directory, including the `model_name` if provided and not empty.
 - `GET /v1/model/files`: Retrieves the list of available files in the specified Hugging Face model repository, including each file's size when available.
 - `POST /v1/model/download`: Initiate the download of a specified model from the Hugging Face Hub.
 Return progress updates on the download process.
-- `DEL /v1/model/delete`: Delete the local files of a previously mounted model based on the model name
+- `DEL /v1/model/delete`: Delete the local files of a previously mounted model based on the model name.
-- `POST /v1/model/mount/`: Mount the specified model and setup the appropriate pipeline.
+- `POST /v1/model/mount/`: Mount the specified model and set up the appropriate pipeline.
-- `POST /v1/model/unmuont`: Unmount the currently mounted model to free up resources.
+- `POST /v1/model/unmount`: Unmount the currently mounted model to free up resources.
 - `POST /v1/model/fine-tune`: Initiate the fine-tuning of a specified translation model with custom parameters and data.
 Receive real-time progress updates via WebSocket.
 - `POST /v1/translate`: Translate input text using the mounted translation model.
 - `POST /v1/completions`: Generate text based on the input prompt using the specified text generation model.
-- `POST /v1/chat/completions`: Generate chat-style completion using the specified text generation model. model..
+- `POST /v1/chat/completions`: Generate chat-style completion using the specified text generation model.
 - `WS /v1/ws/progress/{client_id}`: Establish a WebSocket connection to receive real-time progress updates for model download operations.

 ### Notes